-1M-tech Student Scholar Department of Electrical & Electronics Engineering, Sri Mittapalli Engineering College, Tummalapalem; Guntur (Dt); A.P., India.
+1M-tech Student Scholar, Department of Electrical & Electronics Engineering, Baba institute of technology and sciences; Visakhapatnam (Dt); A.P.
+India.

-2Associate Professor Department of Electrical & Electronics Engineering, Sri Mittapalli Engineering College, Tummalapalem; Guntur (Dt); A.P., India.
+2Assistant Professor, Department of Electrical & Electronics Engineering, Baba institute of technology and sciences;

+Visakhapatnam (Dt); A.P, India.

-ABSTRACT-In this paper a modified Switching pattern for 7 level Cascaded H Bridge Inverter is presented.
+Abstract-In this paper a modified Switching pattern for 7 level Cascaded H Bridge Inverter is presented.
 Basically Inverter is a device that converts DC power to AC power at desired output voltage and frequency.
 Demerits of inverter are less efficiency, high cost, and high switching losses.
 To overcome these demerits, we are going to multilevel inverter.
 Though the multilevel inverters hold attractive features, usage of more switches in the conventional configuration poses a limitation to its wide range application.
 Cascaded multilevel inverter has the advantage of most reliable and to achieve the best fault tolerance owing to its modularity; a feature that enables the inverter to continue operating at lower power levels after cell failure.
 Modularity also permits the cascaded multilevel inverter to be stacked easily for high power and high voltage applications.
-Therefore, a renewed 7-level multilevel inverter topology is introduced switching pattern of cascaded H bridge inverter topology is analyzed through thermal module of power electronic switches thereby ensuring the minimum switching losses, reducing size and installation cost.
+Therefore, a renewed 7-level multilevel inverter topology is introduced switching pattern of cascaded H bridge inverter topology is analyzed through thermal module of power electronic switches thereby ensuring the minimum switching losses and conduction losses, reducing size and installation cost.
 The proposed inverter provides higher output quality with relatively lower power loss with the induction motor drive.
 The performance and results are evaluated by using Matlab/Simulink software.